15 Elite Vegan Athletes Who Prove You Don’t Need Meat

 Elite Vegan Athletes

-This may be one of the best known elite vegan athletes, since the skier who competes in disability sports is also the former Mrs Paul McCartney.
+This may be one of the best known elite vegan athletes, since the former model and avid skier is also the former Mrs Paul McCartney.
 When she suffered the loss of part of her leg in 1993 after a collision with a police motorcycle responding to an emergency, part of her healing process involved switching to a vegan diet.
-She appreciated the medical benefits of this diet that she has now become a strong vegan advocate.
+A passionate animal lover all her life, she has now become a strong vegan advocate.
 She says: “My plan is to improve the world with veganism and that includes showing that healthy vegans can be the best in sport.

 In 2012, she won four Golds at the United States Adaptive Alpine Skiing National Championships World Cup in Colorado, and the following year she earned a Silver World Cup medal for Slalom in New Zealand.
-In 2015 Heather finally achieved her five world records.
+In 2015, Heather finally achieved five world records.

 Photo: Heather Mills